rayahazi/Angular-morning-B-2022/03 lesson/README.md

 export class AppModule {}
 ```

-- in ts - define variable :
+- define some variable in ts:

 ```ts
 import { Component } from "@angular/core";